hannobraun/playground/2025-08-02_language-design/README.md

 WebAssembly module.

-What I said above, about not needing additional structure to run those examples, is not completely true. _We_ don't need to add anything else.
+What I said above, about not needing additional structure to run those examples, is not completely true though. _We_ don't need to add anything else.
 But to the compiler, there is some implicit structure here.

 To the compiler, the top-level context, where we write all that code that we